of Haworth.............

 Watch for Sladen Beck valley at 0.19, the castellated 'Wuthering Heights' house depicted is a very romanticised version of the reality.

-Memorials from the grounds of Haworth church have been recorded9 a
+A memorial from the grounds of Haworth Church have been recorded9 a

 summary of which is: